What Is a Fixed Asset? Types and Examples

 Calculating and Tracking Asset Depreciation

 Depreciation is one of the most important financial reasons businesses track their physical assets.
 Depreciation refers to the value that a fixed asset loses over time.
-The IRS allows you to deduct this lost value when calculating your taxes.
+The Internal Revenue Service (IRS) allows you to deduct this lost value when calculating your taxes.

 To track and write off depreciation, you must document your assets' worth and keep accurate records of how much their worth reduces over time.
 Businesses often use depreciation schedules to plan how assets will decrease in value.
 This is a document that charts the object's value over time.